 I’m perfectly fine until I go to get undressed.
 As I place that pink hospital gown around my bare chest, I feel the tears drop down my cheeks.
 I brush them away.
 I try to act brave.

 My husband jokes about the urine colored walls and other fabulous decorating choices.
-Then I hear my name being called.
+Then I hear my name.

 The technician shows me an image from my first mammogram.
-She points to that bright white spot of tissue that looks unlike the rest of the image.
+She points to that bright white spot of tissue that looks unlike the rest of my breast and explains that I’m being called back due to breast asymmetry.
+The appearance of that spot doesn’t look like the rest of my breast or my other breast.

-She explains that she’ll take a bunch of pictures, and if everything looks perfect, I won’t need to undergo an ultrasound.
+She explains that she’ll take additional images and compare them to the images taken during my routine mammogram.
+If everything looks perfect, I won’t need to undergo an ultrasound.
+But if anything is wrong, I’ll need an ultrasound and possibly a biopsy.
 I start to cry.
-She tells me to try not to worry.
+She tells me to try not to worry and lets me know I will receive my mammogram call back results that same day.

 Called Back for Ultrasound After Mammogram